 - 1. Move the cruise control switch to on. - 2.
-Get up to the speed you want. - Press in the set button at the end of the lever and release it. - 4.
+Get up to the speed desired. - 3.
+Press the set button at the end of the lever and release it. - 4.
 Take your foot off the accelerator pedal.

-The cruise symbol on the instrument panel will illuminate when the cruise control is engaged.
+The cruise symbol on the instrument panel cluster will be lit when the cruise control is engaged.